Selling your home can be an emotionally taxing, complex process.

 If the house just needs a few touch-ups and you have the budget, consider taking care of them before the property goes on the market so you can list the home as “move-in ready.”

-When making repairs, prioritize issues that will turn up during a home inspection as buyers will use these items as bargaining chips to whittle the price down.
+When making repairs, prioritize the most common home inspection issues as buyers will use these items as bargaining chips to whittle the price down.